rock-core/atom-rock/README.md

 apm install rock
 ~~~

-## Usage
+## What does it do ?

-- uses the ruby language for `.orogen` files as Ruby files
+- it tries to setup the right scopes for rock-specific files that have
+  non-standard extensions.
+For instance, it sets up the ruby language
-- uses the YAML scope for the autoproj files that are in YAML
+  for `.orogen` files, or YAML for the autoproj files that are in YAML
 - provides the "Start Syskit IDE" action for bundle packages

+This package also allows to install other packages that are useful within a
+Rock system, such as the `build-autoproj` package.
+It provides two commands
+to this effect:

+- "Rock Install Defaults" will install packages that are deemed useful in a
+  Rock system.
+- "Rock Setup Defaults" will install packages, but also change Atom's
+  configuration to fit a Rock system better